-The D-Day invasion of Normandy was the largest naval operation in history.
+The Normandy invasion was the largest naval operation in history.
 Involving thousands of Allied soldiers, it was the beginning of the end for the German occupation in France.
 Many lost their lives, and over the years have been honored with memorials.
 Britain recently unveiled its own, dedicated to those under British command who died during the summer of 1944.

 Dedicated to those who lost their lives